AERIAL FIREFIGHTING INNOVATION

 I work globally as a consultant for the aerial firefighting industry, driven not by money, but by three fundamentals:

-- The emotional imprint that my father left on me (aerial firefighter from the ’70s who died when I was 8).
+- The emotional imprint that my father left on me (aerial firefighter from the ’70s).

 - The feeling of having a purpose while protecting people and society.

-- The self-imposed responsibility of leaving a legacy; a safer scenario to future generations.
+- The self-imposed responsibility of leaving a legacy; a safer scenario for future generations.